Right Arrow

 Overcoming the "it won't happen to me" mentality requires cultural change alongside technology deployment:

 Digital tools must be woven into the safety culture rather than perceived as external enforcement mechanisms.
-Live alerts should serve as reminders that support workers rather than punitive measures.
+Live alerts should serve as reminders that support workers rather than as disciplinary measures.

 Training and change management essentials